BlueTeamBlake/IncidentHandling/README.md

 **Answer:** `A1berto`

 ### 3. **What is the full path of the registry key updated for the backdoor user?**
-Here we wanted to search with our user "A1berto" along with the EventID for reg keys being updated.
+Here I wanted to search with our user "A1berto" along with the EventID for reg keys being updated.
 If the ID's are correct we should find our answer.

 ![Reg Key Path](question3_answer.png)